wp-plugins/backup-wp/readme.txt

 * Set your preferences - Wordpress Backup
 * Click on "Save" button - Wordpress Backup
 * You are done - Wordpress Backup!

+After you are done, you can be sure that your files are safe and whenever needed you can restore all the data back, using the Wordpress backup plugin.

+### Wordpress Backup